Read text from shipping labels, licenses, component markings, and damaged barcodes with integrated OCR capabilities on Datalogic scanners.

 SnapOCR integrates with standard scanning workflows through three policies:

-- OCR and Barcode: Attempts barcode decoding first, falling back to OCR if unsuccessful
+- OCR and Barcode: This policy attempts barcode decoding first and falls back to OCR if unsuccessful

-- Trigger Based: Assigns OCR to specific triggers, allowing operators to choose between standard scanning and OCR capture
+- Trigger-Based: Assigns OCR to specific triggers, enabling operators to select standard scanning or OCR capture by pressing different triggers

 Advanced ROI Configuration

-For structured documents like shipping labels or forms, SnapOCR supports sophisticated ROI (Region of Interest) configuration:
+For structured documents, such as shipping labels or forms, SnapOCR supports sophisticated ROI (region of interest) configuration:

-- Define a Reference ROI matching your label form factor
+- Define a Reference ROI that matches your label form factor

 - Create multiple Internal ROIs for specific data fields